BasilTas/collectiveaccess-docker-starter-kit/architecture.md

-architecture.md
-markdown
 # CollectiveAccess Docker Architecture

-This document explains the overall architecture of the CollectiveAccess Docker Starter Kit, including container layout, directory structure, networking, and how Providence and Pawtucket interact inside the Docker environment.
+This document describes the architecture of the CollectiveAccess Docker Starter Kit, including container layout, directory structure, networking, and how Providence and Pawtucket operate inside the Docker environment.

+The goal of this starter kit is to provide a clean, predictable, and reproducible environment for running CollectiveAccess on modern PHP and MySQL versions, with sensible defaults and performance tuning applied.

 ---

 ## Overview

-This starter kit provides a clean, modern Docker environment for:
+The starter kit provides a two‑container architecture:

-- **Providence** (administrative backend)
-- **Pawtucket** (public frontend)
-- **MySQL 8.x** (database)
-- **Apache + PHP 8.4** (application server)
+- **ca-app** — Apache + PHP 8.x running both Providence and Pawtucket

-The architecture is designed to be simple, reproducible, and easy to maintain.
+- **ca-mysql** — MySQL 8.x with tuned InnoDB settings

+This layout keeps the stack simple while ensuring good performance and easy maintenance.

 ---

 ## Container Layout

-### 1. `ca-app` (Apache + PHP + CA)
+### 1. `ca-app` (Apache + PHP + CollectiveAccess)
-Runs both Providence and Pawtucket.

-Contents:
+This container runs both applications:

-- `/var/www/html/ca` → Providence
+- `/var/www/html/ca` → Providence (backend)
-- `/var/www/html/capublic` → Pawtucket
+- `/var/www/html/capublic` → Pawtucket (frontend)

+Shared components:

-- `/var/www/html/ca/media` → shared media directory
+- `/var/www/html/ca/media` → Providence media directory
 - `/var/www/html/capublic/media` → symlink to Providence media
+- `php.ini` overrides for CA performance tuning
+- Apache configuration for routing and virtual paths

+The container uses volume mounts so that CA files remain editable on the host.

 ### 2. `ca-mysql` (MySQL 8.x)
-Stores all CA data:
-- objects
-- entities
-- relationships
-- metadata
-- configuration
-- logs

-Accessible inside Docker at hostname: mysql
+This container provides the database backend for both Providence and Pawtucket.

+Key characteristics:

+- Uses the **mysql/mysql-server:8.0** image
+- Stores data in a persistent Docker volume (`mysql_data`)
+- InnoDB buffer pool size is set via container `command:` for cross‑platform reliability
+- No external config files are mounted (Windows bind‑mounts can be unreliable)

+The buffer pool is tuned to:

+innodb_buffer_pool_size = 1G

 Code

+This dramatically improves CollectiveAccess runtime performance.

 ---